deobfuscated-org/toon/docs/hardware/toonv1.md

 The pins match up with a connector embedded in the wall mount.

-OpenTherm communications are done through UART1 (ttymxc1), at 4800,8n1 (4800
+OpenTherm communications are done through UART1 (ttymxc1), at 4800,8n1.
-baud(?), 8 data bits, no parity, 1 stop bit).

 #### Ketelmodule
 Commonly, the wall mount connector is connected to a Ketelmodule (boiler